-Parameter Description State Enable or disable MAC notification globally on the Switch.
-The default setting is Disabled .
-Interval (sec) The user may set the time, between 1 and 2,147,483,647 seconds, between MAC notifications.
-The default setting is 1 second.
-History size The maximum number of entries listed in the history log used for notification.
+Parameter Description State Enable or disable MAC notification globally on the Switch Interval (1- 2147483647sec) The time in seconds between notifications.
+History size (1-500) The maximum number of entries listed in the history log used for notification.
 Up to 500 entries can be specified.
-The default setting is 1.